 Let's tackle moving from formula to cow's milk first.

 After they reach 12 months of age, the best drink for a toddler is full fat cow's milk at least up to 2 years of age instead of formula.

 Toddler formula is absolutely unnecessary.
-According to Science Daily "Most toddler drinks are primarily composed of powdered milk, corn syrup or other added sweeteners, and vegetable oil, and contain more sodium and less protein than cow's milk...The World Health Organization deems toddler drinks "unnecessary" and "unsuitable," and the American Academy of Family Physicians says toddler drinks hold no advantage over cow's milk and a nutritious diet."
+Many toddler drinks contain powdered milk, corn syrup or other added sweeteners, and vegetable oil.
+They have a higher sodium content and less protein than cow's milk...The World Health Organization deems toddler drinks "unnecessary" and "unsuitable," and the American Academy of Family Physicians says toddler drinks hold no advantage over cow's milk and a nutritious diet."
 So family food are cow's milk eliminate any need for toddler or Stage 3 formula.

 As mentioned above, full cream (full fat) milk should be introduced as toddlers need the fat for brain development.
 A child should drink no more than 350-400ml cow's milk per day.
 Too much milk reduces the absorption of iron in the body and could cause constipation.

 Change one feed at a time from formula to cow's milk.
 Don't expect your toddler to be ecstatic at the change, especially since formula milk is a lot sweeter than cow's milk.
 Persistence and patience are the two weapons in your arsenal here.
 Don't worry if the baby drinks only a little at a time.
 You can fortify their diet with other calcium rich, milk based foods like paneer, cheese, yogurt etc.

 Next up, let's come to the second challenge - how to get your child to drink cow's milk from a cup instead of a bottle.

 Using bottles for an extended period of time comes with a lot of problems: